goharbor/community/proposals/new/refactor_admin.md

 ## Abstract

-Admin server is component used to manage the configuration for harbor. this proposal is going to provide a simple and mantainable configuration management.
+Admin server is component used to manage the configuration for harbor. this proposal is going to provide a simple and maintainable configuration management.

 ## Background